ianido/nRunFlow/README.md

-# Mini Running Work Flow Fluent code.
+# Mini Running Work Flow.

 nRunFlow is an small utility for implement a simple decision chart, organizing a set of actions that will be executed according to certain conditions.
 Most common conditions is Fail or Success of a previous action, but this also can be extended.